 b) submit a formal short letter to the editor.

-The letter should be no more than 500 words, and should have 1-5 references, where the first one should cite the JMIR paper you are commenting on.
+Letters to the editor, as well as replies to letters, should be short and succinct.
+The letter to the editor should be no more than 500 words and should have 1-5 references.
+The first reference should cite the JMIR paper you are commenting on.

 *While the article the letter is referring to should usually not be older than 6 months, we will consider letters that comment on important issues threatening the validity of a paper (we will ask the author to respond).